Actually, he’s not ghosting you (6 Signs)

 • Going “no contact” with family members or ex-partners who are not or no longer a positive influence or role model in your life.

 • When they are wishy-washy with their feelings for you; one minute they show you they like you and then you’re doubting it the next.
-They can’t be up front and honest with how they feel about you (without your coersion or inquisition); you’re on a rollercoaster on loop in hopes they stop the ride and escort you off the train for good, but when the ride does stop because they’re no longer manning the controls…you claim ghosting.
+They can’t be up front and honest with how they feel about you (without your coercion or inquisition); you’re on a rollercoaster loop in hopes they stop the ride and escort you off the train for good, but when the ride does stop because they’re no longer manning the controls…you claim ghosting.

-• When they fail to or wrongly acknowledge your innate value; they’re focused on what *you bring to the table*, or in this case, they refuse to show up because of what you can’t offer them, so you become hyper-focused on *what’s wrong with them* or *what’s wrong with you* before you notice they’ve up and left the table altogether…and you claim ghosting.
+• When they fail to or wrongly acknowledge your innate value; they’re focused on what *you bring to the table*, or in this case, they refuse to show up because of what you can’t offer them, so you become hyper-focused on what’s wrong with them or what’s wrong with you before noticing they’ve up and left the table altogether…and you claim ghosting.

 You’re hyper-focused on their behavior while avoiding self-responsibility